Last Updated on

 You may want a rangefinder but think that you have to shell out hundreds of dollars to get one that will do the job.
 Nothing could be further from the truth.
 Improvements in technology in recent years mean that you can get a rangefinder that performs beyond your expectations, at an affordable price.

 Of course, bargain hunting can be a risky proposition.
-Our reviews of the best rangefinders under 150 dollars are designed to help you find great value, without ending up with one you’ll dislike.
+Our review of the best rangefinders under $150 is designed to help you find great value, without ending up with one you’ll dislike.
 We’ve also included some information about rangefinders in our buyer’s guide, so you can make a good decision even if you’ve never owned a rangefinder before.

 There’s a ton to like about the Nikon 8397 ACULON AL11 Laser Rangefinder (for Golf & Hunting).
 It’s one of the most portable rangefinders on the market, as it measures less than four inches in any direction.
 It’s also extremely lightweight.
 At just 4.4 ounces, it’s not something that will leave you feeling especially burdened, even if you’re carrying it around all day.
 Those two features combine to make this an extremely portable tool.
 It can also switch on the fly between meters and yards, so you can loan it out to foreign friends or use it in applications where you would need one measure or the other.